carbon-design-system/carbon/.github/ISSUE_TEMPLATE/accessibility-issue--.md

 ---
-name: "Bug Report \U0001F41B"
+name: Accessibility Issue ♿
-about: Create a report to help us improve
+about: Report an accessibility or usability issue
 title: ''
-labels: ''
+labels: 'type: a11y ♿'
-assignees: ''
+assignees: dakahn

 ---